Are PGA Tour players paid $100,000 if they withdraw from a tournament after a positive coronavirus test?

-Three PGA Tour players have so far tested positive for coronavirus while at tournament site.
-The three players -- Nick Watney, Cameron Champ and Denny McCarthy -- all withdrew from the tournaments in which they were playing or preparing to play.
+Six PGA Tour players have so far tested positive for coronavirus while at tournament site.
+The six players -- Nick Watney, Cameron Champ, Denny McCarthy, Dylan Frittelli, Harris English and Chad Campbell -- all withdrew from the tournaments in which they were playing or preparing to play.

-Each of them stands to receive considerable compensation from the PGA Tour for having to withdraw and go into self-quarantine for at least 10 days before returning to competition: $100,000.
+Each of them are set to receive considerable compensation from the PGA Tour for having to withdraw and go into self-quarantine for at least 10 days before returning to competition.

 “We have developed a program, a stipend program, for players on our tours, if they were to test positive during the week or during competition, and to be able to be eligible for those protocols, we’ve just reconfirmed for our players, you must follow our protocols in order to qualify for the stipend,” said PGA Tour commissioner Jay Monahan ahead of the Travelers Championship.